djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 We might use only positive statements, so to speak, the veracity of which is considered to be self evident.
 We can also make use of negation in order to obviate the need to assert that statements are false.
 We can refute the statement "it is raining" by saying "it is not raining", for example.
-And, just as it is preferable to say that a particular scientific theory is good rather than true, simimlarly rather than asserting that a particular statement is true, we can assert that it holds.
+And, just as it is preferable to say that a particular scientific theory is good rather than it is true, so rather than asserting that a particular statement is true, we can assert that it holds.

 It is possible to refute a statement by asserting that it is false, of course.
 We might respond to the statement that "it is raining" with the statement "that's not true", where "not true" is synonymous with "false".
 This is in a sense to communicate classically rather than intuitionistically.
 In reality we segue between these two modes seemlessly and indeed sometimes it would be pedantic to draw a distinction.
-Nonetheless it is important to draw this distinction if only for the reason that the majority of us are vaguely familiar with the classical mode whereas few will be familiar with intuitionstic one.
+Nonetheless it is important to draw this distinction if only for the reason that the majority of us are vaguely familiar with the classical mode of communication whereas few will be familiar with intuitionstic one.

 Finally, we note that to draw attention to the distinction between classical and intutionistic reasoning is far from pedantry.
 Modern proof assistants usually operate in one of these two modes.